Skip to main content

 • Offline cache is always active, whether the reader is online or offline.

-• Offline cache works both with Wi-Fi and Ethernet connections, as long as the controllers and readers are on the same network.
-To verify that controllers and readers that share the same doors are on the same network, note their IP addresses and subnet mask.
+• Offline cache works with both Wi-Fi and Ethernet connections, as long as the controllers and readers are on the same network.
+To verify that controllers and readers that share the same doors are on the same network, note their IP addresses and subnet masks.
 Calculate the network prefix of the IP addresses.
 For the devices to be on the same network, the prefixes must be identical.

 Supported unlock methods